 ©copyright 2013 The Brochs of Coigach Limited, All Rights Reserved

-Two amazing holiday houses in Scotland's greatest landscape
+Two awesome holiday houses in Scotland's greatest landscape

 All you hear is stillness.
 The stillness of a time long past.
 The cry of a sea eagle, perhaps.
 A hush of leaves in gnarled trees.
 Breaking waves down by the shore.
 That's all.
 Brochs are Iron Age roundhouses.
-You can find several ruined remnants in the Scottish Highlands and Islands.
-The Brochs of Coigach are built like real brochs - but they are as cozy and luxurious and eco friendly as any accommodation you could think of.
+There are several ruined remnants in the Scottish Highlands and Islands.
+The Brochs of Coigach are the real thing - but as cozy and luxurious and eco friendly as any accommodation you could think of.
 Or even more so.
+And every detail tells a story.

 Just call or email us! atering in Scotland